wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/get-tips-tricks-teach-pl-900-microsoft-power-platform-fundamentals/includes/8-get-started-power-virtual-agents.md

  - Explain that advanced role-based courses go into more detail

-- Understand the purpose of this module is to get familiar with the fundamentals
+- Understand the fundamentals, which is the purpose of this module

-- Brainstorm with students where they've interacted with a Virtual Agent
+- Brainstorm with students, where they've interacted with a Virtual Agent

  - Consider using Microsoft Whiteboard to list student experiences with a bad or poorly designed bot.
 Use these examples as a guideline as students design their own Virtual Agents during labs